grgreenfield/parts-unlimited/docs/HOL_Application-Performance-Monitoring/README.md

 ### Task 3: Using Application Performance Monitoring to resolve performance issues

-**Step 1.** In an Internet browser, navigate to the PartsUnlimitedMRP website (e.g. http://mylinuxvm.westus.cloudapp.azure.com:9080/mrp) this is the VM you previously deployed to and navigate to the Dealers page.
+**Step 1.** In an Internet browser, navigate to the PartsUnlimitedMRP website (e.g. http://mylinuxvm.westus.cloudapp.azure.com:9080/mrp).
+This is the VM you previously deployed to.
+Navigate to the Dealers page.
 You'll notice immediately that the page takes a while for the dealers view to load.

 ![](<media/performance-step1.png>)